whiskels/outbox-example/README.md

 ### Failed Commit Anomaly

-To simulate the failed commit anomaly, the code is modified to throw an exception after the message is sent to Kafka - `FailedDatabaseOrderService`.
-This results in the message being sent to Kafka, but the transaction is rolled back, so the data is not persisted in the database.
+To simulate the failed commit anomaly, the exception is thrown inside transaction after the message is sent to Kafka.

+This results in the message being sent to Kafka, but the transaction being rolled back, so the data is not persisted in the database.
 The logistics-service will consume the message, but the entry will not be present in the order-service database.

 ### Failed Broker Delivery Anomaly

-To simulate the failed broker delivery anomaly a `CorruptedKafkaTemplate` is created, that will throw an exception in the KafkaTemplate call.
+To simulate the failed broker delivery anomaly KafkaTemplate is modified to throw an exception in the `send()` call.
 The data is persisted in the database, but no event is sent.
 The order-service database will have the entry, but the message will not be consumed by the logistics-service.
-> This example also demonstrates an often misunderstood concept of the `KafkaTemplate` - since `send()` is asynchronous and returns a `ListenableFuture`, the exception is not thrown immediately, but rather when the future is completed.
-This means that the exception is not caught by the `@Transactional` method and the transaction is committed.
+> This example also demonstrates an often misunderstood concept of the `KafkaTemplate` - since `send()` is asynchronous
+> and returns a `ListenableFuture`, the exception is not thrown immediately, but rather when the future is completed.
+> This means that the exception is not caught by the `@Transactional` method and the transaction is committed.

 > **_Naive attempt to resolve by awaiting future completion:_**
 >
-> Before implementing the outbox pattern, a naive attempt can be made to resolve the consistency issues by awaiting the completion of the future returned by the `KafkaTemplate.send` method.
+> Before implementing the outbox pattern, a naive attempt can be made to resolve the consistency issues by awaiting the
+> completion of the future returned by the `KafkaTemplate.send` method.
 > This approach involves blocking the transaction until the Kafka broker confirms the message delivery.
+While this
-While this ensures that the transaction would only commit if the message was successfully sent, it introduces significant latency and blocking behavior into the system.
+> ensures that the transaction would only commit if the message was successfully sent, it introduces significant latency
+> and blocking behavior into the system.
 Additionally, this approach does not fully address the issue of failed commits.

 ## Outbox Pattern

 The outbox pattern resolves the anomalies mentioned above by persisting the event in the database within the same transaction as the data.
 A separate scheduler then processes the events, ensuring at-least-once delivery semantics.
 > **_Why does the outbox pattern only guarantee the at-least-once delivery?_**
 >
 > The outbox pattern does not provide exactly-once delivery semantics because the message delivery is not transactional.
-If the message is sent but the scheduler fails before marking the message as processed, the message will be sent again.
+> If the message is sent but the scheduler fails before marking the message as processed, the message will be sent
+> again.

 ### Pros